Trump has an unusual request on trial Day 1

 (CNN) — The first ever criminal trial of a former US president got underway in state court in Manhattan on Monday with the difficult task of finding an impartial jury to sit for a trial that could last months.

-Despite the high stakes of prosecuting the presumptive Republican presidential candidate and the salacious subject matter involving a 2016 hush money payment to a former adult film star, the trial kickoff previewed weeks of plodding, procedural back-and-forth.
+Despite the high stakes of prosecuting the presumptive Republican presidential candidate and the salacious subject matter involving a 2016 hush money payment to a former adult film star, the trial kickoff previewed weeks of plodding, procedural back-and-forth and an unusual request for former President Donald Trump to take part in sidebar conversations.

-On his way in to court, former President Donald Trump said the entire trial is “an assault on America” and used social media posts to criticize potential witnesses.
+Trump’s disdain for the proceedings in which he is the defendant was on display outside the courtroom.
+On his way in to court Monday, he described the entire trial as “an assault on America” and used social media posts to criticize potential witnesses.
 A separate hearing has now been scheduled for April 23 to determine if Trump violated a gag order against attacking people involved with the trial.

 A trial as described by those in the room.
 Without live or even taped audio or video, the play-by-play was relayed to the outside world by those few reporters actually inside the courtroom.